dhruba-c/dhruba-c.github.io/about.md

 # About Me

-I am a PhD student at Ashoka University with a focus on Individual and Social Choice, Game Theory (Classical and evolutionary).
+I am a PhD student at Ashoka University with a focus on Individual and Social Choice, Game Theory (Classical and Evolutionary).
 My research explores conflict resolution and group dynamics (migration), role of affirmative action.
 I have a keen interest in understanding the theory of uncertainty and behavioural models of choice.

 ---